 - Our AI platform has been moved to Azure Machine Learning and Kubernetes.

-- Originally, all of our development activities were informal: we’d write code and publish directly from our desktops.
+- Originally, all our development activities were informal: we’d write code and publish directly from our desktops.
 But these days, we’ve implementing Microsoft’s DevOps Visual Studio Team Services allowing us to define automated build, test and release pipelines

 - This ultimately improves the quality of our work products and makes it easier for our growing software team to collaborate.